 What I’m trying to say is that if I were a Powerpuff Girl, I’d be Blossom

 So if you guys ever want to try an escape room, I’m your Powerpuff.

-But there’s one puzzle that always eluded me.
-But it was cool because no one else in my life could solve it.
-The legendary Rubik’s cube.
-The one cube to rule them all.
+But there’s one puzzle that always eluded me, it was cool though because no one else in my life could solve it.
+The legendary Rubik’s cube – the one cube to rule them all.
 For the most part of my life, I have used it like a stress ball.
 Making random patterns was all I could do.
-One day I solved two sides.
-I was stoked!
+One day I even solved two sides.
+I was so stoked!
 But that was the end of me caring about solving it.

 Until one day… he did it.
 And I was so jealous.

 With that in mind, let’s dive right in.

 Step 1: Begin by hating your best friend

 This step is crucial.
 Without this you have nothing.